Treatment of seborrheic dermatitis

 Facts about seborrhea

-• Seborrheic dermatitis is probably the single most common inflammatory skin condition affecting humans aside from acne vulgaris.
+- Seborrheic dermatitis is probably the most common inflammatory skin condition affecting humans, besides acne vulgaris.

 Symptoms of seborrheic dermatitis